 The Iso file of CentOS 7 can be downloaded from here.CentOS 7 is based on RHEL 7 and it is only available in only 64-bit architecture and it is supported until 2024 with full updates till 2020 and then maintenance updates to 2024.The Iso file of CentOS 7 can be downloaded from here.

 There are 3 types of iso files –

 Minimal includes a few basic packages and no desktop environment.
-DVD includes major packages updates and desktop environment.
+DVD includes major packages updates and desktop environments.
 Everything includes all of the packages and it has the biggest size in all.
 Live images are also available for Gnome and KDE desktop environment.

 In this installation, we will use the DVD file which is around 4gb and you can burn it on USB with the help of Etcher or any other tool.
 I am using VMware in this installation.

-Most of the times we will use default options unless you know what you are doing.
+Most of the time we will use default options unless you know what you are doing.
 These options can be changed later after installation.
 In language will select English (US) and also the Keyboard.

 The reason they are included by RedHat is explained here.
 (Configuring and applying scap policies during installation).
 If you don’t know about it, can select the first one.